-• periodic review of the effectiveness of the ISO.46
+periodic review of the effectiveness of the ISO.54

 The principles in the Issues Paper and the supplementary principles proposed by various stakeholders are not mutually exclusive and some are not design principles (rather they are strategies or tactics).
-A consolidated set of design principles is denoted below
+A consolidated set of design principles is denoted in Design Element 20 below.